 (l) verify compliance with the terms and conditions governing the use of our website (including monitoring private messages sent through our website private messaging service).

 (m) We will not supply your personal information to any third party for the purpose of their or any other third party’s direct marketing without your express consent.

-(n) All our website and financial transactions are handled through our payment services provider, Worldpay We will share information with our payment services provider only to the extent necessary for the purposes of processing payments you make via our website, directly, refunding such payments and dealing with complaints and queries relating to such payments and refunds.
+(n) All our website and financial transactions are handled through our payment services provider, Worldpay.
+We will share information with our payment services provider only to the extent necessary for the purposes of processing payments you make via our website, directly, refunding such payments and dealing with complaints and queries relating to such payments and refunds.

-(p) We do not use any automated decision-making processes or profile of you based on the data you provide.
+(o) We do not use any automated decision-making processes or profile of you based on the data you provide.

-(q) Information we receive from other sources.
+(p) Information we receive from other sources.
 We may combine this information with information you give to us and information we collect about you.
 We may use this information and the combined information for the purposes set out above (depending upon the types of information we receive).

 Disclosing personal information

-We may disclose your personal information to any of our employees, officers, insurers, professional advisers, consultants, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes set out in this policy and in the delivery of our services.
+We may disclose your personal information to any of Our employees, officers, insurers, professional advisers, consultants, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes set out in this policy and in the delivery of Our services.

-We may disclose your personal information to any member of our group of companies.
+We may disclose your personal information to any member of Our group of companies.
 This means our subsidiaries, our ultimate holding company and all its subsidiaries insofar as reasonably necessary for the purposes set out in this policy as defined in Section 1159 of the UK Companies Act 2006.

 We may disclose your personal information: